Stepping Up for Mental Health: 7 Ways to Help Your Client Progress

 Katie Bendel, LCSW

 Living with a mental health condition such as anxiety, depression or a trauma-related disorder can be complex.
 However, it is possible for your clients to manage their conditions and have beautiful, fulfilling lives focused on what matters most to them.
 Sometimes outpatient support is exactly what they need.
-At other times, a higher level of care (HLOC) is required.
+At other times, a higher level of mental health care (HLOC) is required.

 Tip 1: Know the signs that your client needs a higher level of care